anvi-reorient-genomes

 • Scaffolding fragmented genomes: By default, fragmented genomes are written with contigs as separate sequences (ordered and oriented).
 Use --scaffold-fragmented to concatenate them into a single sequence with N-padding representing gaps.
 While this maximizes gene synteny for comparative analyses, do not submit N-scaffolded MAGs as complete genomes to public databases.
 The scaffolding is reference-based and may not represent the true genomic structure.

 • Auto-selected reference and optimal start: When you don’t specify --reference, the program picks the genome with the fewest contigs (ties broken by longest total length), preferring complete circular genomes over fragmented ones.
+Since anvi’o is about to rotate this auto-selected reference, it should really be a complete circular genome (since if your sequences are linear loci rather than whole chromosomes, rotating them is meaningless, so name your reference explicitly with --reference instead).
 It then rotates the reference to a conserved position across your dataset using secondary alignments to capture all conserved regions (not just the single best alignment).
 This is especially useful for sets of closely related genomes where you want them all to start at a biologically meaningful position.
 For bacterial genomes, consider using --use-dnaa-for-reference-orientation for even more consistent results based on the replication origin.
 If you want a specific genome or starting position, use --reference to override this behavior.
+If you want anvi’o to auto-select the reference but skip the rotation step (i.e., keep it exactly as it appears in the input FASTA), use --use-auto-reference-as-is.

 • DnaA-based orientation benefits: When working with bacterial genomes, the --use-dnaa-for-reference-orientation flag typically produces highly consistent alignments (e.g., all genomes starting within a few base pairs of each other) because it uses biological knowledge (the replication origin) rather than purely sequence-based heuristics.
 This can be particularly valuable for downstream synteny analyses or when comparing gene order across closely related strains.